AndreiBranza/tema-curs-git-siemens/README.md

 # Gusti's Cinematic Universe - Grupa 7

-Be the hero on your own story!
+Be the hero in your own story!

 ## Movies